Limenitis arthemis: Male territoriality display

 When males are searching for mates, they generally try to defend areas that have high female visitation rates, regardless of the amount of resources.
 Male L. arthemis are known to be very aggressive when it comes down to defending an area bountiful of female mates.
 Male residents perch under the sun until another male comes into the vicinity; these engagements generally last approximately 1–5 minutes.
 Once conflicts comes to an end, males periodically patrol their territory for other outsiders tempted to take over the territory.
 Males also have high fidelity to the territory they are defending.

 Food resources

 Caterpillars

-Caterpillars of the hybrid region generally feed on tree species in the plant family Salicacceae, including aspen, poplar, and willow trees.
+Caterpillars of the hybrid region generally feed on tree species in the plant family Salicaceae, including aspen, poplar, and willow trees.
 Those of the northern region generally feed extensively on yellow birch trees, including Betula aleghaniensis and Betula lenta.
 Southern caterpillars feed on black cherry (Prunus serotina) and other members of the Rosaceae family.